VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 Alright, so, failing that, I just googled the laptop name + Linux.
 Eventually, I wound up at [this GitHub repo](https://github.com/infernix/samsung_tabpro_s) with a folder of files for Wi-Fi, labeled as being for Linux 4.7 (Current arch installer is using 5.15) and a script for controlling the screen brightness.
 Okay, let's see what we can do with this.

 In that folder is a board.bin and firmware-4.bin file.
 These seem to be actual device specific drivers, probably yoinked out of the Windows driver.
 So, we can loading these.
 Without Wi-Fi to load the file, we can either plug in a second USB stick and copy from it, or, just shut down and place them onto the installer drive from another computer.
-I loaded them up, and checked if the files were even different from those currently in `/lib/firmware/ath10k/QCA6174` and... the firmware-4.bin file was exactly the same.
+I loaded them up, and checked if the files were even different from those currently in `/lib/firmware/ath10k/QCA6174` and… the firmware-4.bin file was exactly the same.
 Still, the board.bin file was different.
 Tried swapping them out, still no dice.

-Okay, what now? ...
-Now we call it a day.
+Okay, what now? … Now we call it a day.
 This driver *will not* work on Linux without some serious work.
 Maybe it'll be working in a future version, but this should still be a lesson: Not everything is going to work on Linux.
 I tried as hard as I'm willing to before the number of hours put in just isn't worth it to me.
 So, what options do I have?

-* I could just... not use this laptop.
+* I could just… not use this laptop.
 It's severely under powered with a CPU that only goes to like 1GHz and it's just not fun to use

   * Yes, I know this is a privileged option, but seriously, while this laptop is sleek and good looking, it runs like a potato.
 A cheap, used laptop from some tech recycling place will massively outperform this.
   * Yes, I know this doesn't apply as well if you're actually on something like an expensive gaming laptop